 Adoption Beyond Borders: How International Adoption Benefits Families

 Eager for confirmation that you’ve made the right choice?
 This book will provide it in spades.
 In this personal manifesto, psychologist Rebecca Compton draws on research and personal experience to provide a ringing endorsement of international adoption.
 She also clears up several misconceptions about adoptions across borders.

 A little time with your nose in a book can leave you feeling a lot more prepared for international adoption.
 Read as much as you can, and don’t hesitate to seek additional information from a trusted legal advocate.

 Whether you’re aiming for a domestic or international adoption, you can benefit from comprehensive legal service.
-Look to the Brown Law Offices, P.A. for support.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for support.